xeij/pulse-pivot-matrix/README.md

 ## Support

-For questions, suggestions, or bug reports, please create an issue in the repository or contact the developer.
+For questions, suggestions, or bug reports, please create an issue in the repository or contact me at shaya13arya@gmail.com

 ## Disclaimer